 Vaultwarden: Set "vault timeout" policy globally

-In this guide, I want to show you a small bash script that I have written to set the vault timeout setting globally for all your created organisations in Vaultwarden.
+In this guide, I want to show you a small bash script that I have written to set the vault timeout setting globally for all your created organizations in Vaultwarden.

-For context: Some settings in vaultwaren can be set and entforced to all connected clients (also called Enterprise Policies).
-These settings can be set in cntext of organisations.
+For context: Some settings in vaultwarden can be set and enforced to all connected clients (also called Enterprise Policies).
+These settings can be set in context of organizations.

 Why so complicated?